There is a lot of discussion whether one can drink softened water. In the article below, we try to answer that question once and for all.

 To put this into perspective: 400 mg of sodium equates to a pinch of salt.
 Current government statistics show on average we consume each day 3240 mg of sodium or 8.1 grams of salt – over a teaspoon.

-Therefore, once the water hardness in your home exceeds 400 mg/litre of calcium carbonate, your water softener will push the sodium level in your water over the treshold, making a separate drinking tap with unsoftened water mandatory.
+Therefore, once the water hardness in your home exceeds 400 mg/litre of calcium carbonate, your water softener will push the sodium level in your water over the threshold, making a separate drinking tap with unsoftened water mandatory.
 This will occur in a few areas that have extremely hard water, mainly in the east of the country.
 You can get this information by going to your local water company’s website.

 So can I drink softened water?